WrtApp/Writeapp/README.md

 *public*: Boolean.
 Accepts values "true" or "false".
 Defaults to "false" if empty or missing.
 Anything other than "true" or "false" results in the app turning it into a FALSE.

 More settings to come.

+__Checking if your note was saved__

+You don't  have to log into your account to see if your note was successfully saved.
+You can view the output from within Sublime Text.
+Here's how:

+1. Press `ctrl+\``

+This will open a pane that shows the output of the plugin.
+Open this before or after running the plugin to see a success or error message.